THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

 “Act” means the Act respecting industrial accidents and occupational diseases;

-The Office is deemed to be the employer of any participant covered by the Agreement.
+The agency is deemed to be the employer of any participant covered by the Agreement.

 Despite the foregoing, the employer-employee relationship is recognized as such only for the purposes of indemnification, assessment and imputation of the cost of benefits payable under the Act and must not be considered as an admission of a factual situation lending itself to interpretation in other fields of activity.

 As the employer, the agency is bound, with the necessary modifications, by all the obligations provided for in the Act, including the obligation to keep a register of industrial accidents occurring in the establishments where the participants work and the obligation to inform the Commission, using the form prescribed by Commission, that a participant is unable to continue the program by reason of an employment injury.